Teneke (novel): Awards

 The theatrical adaption of Teneke brought Kemal the "İlhan İskender Award" in Turkey and the first prize at the Nancy International Theater Festival in 1966.

 Adaptations

 Theatre

 It was adapted into a theater play in two acts, and was staged by Gülriz Sururi-Engin Cezzar Theatre in Istanbul in 1965.

-The play was staged in Göteborg, Sweden, (where Yaşar Kemal lived for two years at the end of the 1970s), where it played for almost a year.
+The play was staged in Gothenburg, Sweden, (where Yaşar Kemal lived for two years at the end of the 1970s), where it played for almost a year.

 Opera

 Italian composer Fabio Vacchi created an opera in three acts with the same title, which was premiered on September 22, 2007 at the Teatro alla Scala in Milan, Italy.
 The libretto was written by the Italian poet Franco Marcoaldi.